NavyaG-lab/Tech-writer/itaipu/workflow.md

 ### Make the dataset available in Redshift

-If you want to make the dataset available in Redshift, you need to create Avro files from it:
+If you want to make the dataset available in Redshift, you need to:
-1. In the package file `package.scala`, add a call to `avroizeWithSchemaFunctor` in the output of `allOps`
+1. Create Avro files from it: In the package file `package.scala`, add a call to `avroizeWithSchemaFunctor` in the output of `allOps`.
+2. Extend the class with the trait `DeclaredSchema` and populate the `AttributeOverrides`.

 ## Running tests